ietf-wg-idr/RFC4271bis/rfc4271bis.md

-If the UPDATE message contains a feasible route, the Adj-RIB-In will be updated with this route as follows: if the NLRI of the new route is identical to the one the route currently has stored in the Adj- RIB-In, then the new route SHALL replace the older route in the Adj- RIB-In, thus implicitly withdrawing the older route from service.
-Otherwise, if the Adj-RIB-In has no route with NLRI identical to the new route, the new route SHALL be placed in the Adj-RIB-In.
+If the UPDATE message contains a feasible route, the Adj-RIB-In will be updated with this route as follows: if the NLRI of the new route is identical to the NLRI of a route associated with the same BGP session that is currently stored in the Adj-RIB-In, then the new route SHALL replace the older route in the Adj-RIB-In, thus implicitly withdrawing the older route from service.
+Otherwise, if the Adj-RIB-In has no such older route, the new route SHALL be placed in the Adj-RIB-In.

 Once the BGP speaker updates the Adj-RIB-In, the speaker SHALL run its Decision Process.